Shilohjones194/readMeGenerator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
-NPM I
+NPM i

 ## Usage
-You use it with your terminal line in gitbash.
+I use it through the terminal.

 ## License
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Contributors
-Xandromus for providing the starter code.
+Xandromus provided the starter code and guide lines

 ## Tests
-Alot of them, please look in the previous commitments.
+I ran alot of tests, you can see them in the previous Git commits on my Github account

 ## Questions
 * Email: Please contact me at [Shilohjonezz@gmail.com](mailto:Shilohjonezz@gmail.com) if you have any questions.